HuihuiChyan/UnlimitedJudge/README.md

 # Unlimited Judge

-This is the official repository for paper **On the Limitations of Fine-tuned Judge Models for LLM Evaluation**.
+This is the official repository for paper **An Empirical Study of LLM-as-a-Judge for LLM Evaluation: Fine-tuned Judge Model is not a General Substitute for GPT-4**.

 ## ⚡️ Usage
 ### Preparation